Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 The Musée de la Civilisation de l’Europe et de la Méditerranée − or European and Mediterranean civilization − was built in 2013 when Marseille was named European Capital of Culture.
 It regularly holds fascinating exhibitions that shed a light on this corner of the world − and the building itself is extraordinary, a stunning cube of concrete lace.

-Cassis can be divided into two parts, the lovely village that winds down to the port, and the calanques, or tiny rocky inlets, that you'll find in the Calanques National Park between Marseille and Cassis.
+You'll find the Calanques National Park between Marseille and Cassis.
 If you're driving from Marseille, the D559 road will take you through the stunning calanques panoramas to the delightful town of Cassis.

 The Calenques of Cassis, an essential part of your itinerary for south of France